salimandre/Markov-Random-Fields/README.md

 # Markov-Random-Fields

 ## Ising model
-We aim to sample the following distribution
+We aim to sample the following distribution on

 <img src="img/gibbs_eq.png" width="60%">